 Hi!
 Thanks for stopping by.
-I write stuff for eyes to read or ears to hear, so if you have eyes or ears, you are most welcome.
 My blog is here, my tweets are there, and in the second drawer down you’ll find more about my writing.

 Two years ago, after a trip to the SeaCity Museum in Southampton, I found myself coming out of the library with a tall stack of books about the Spanish Civil War and pre-WWII Southampton, and the tendrils of an idea taking hold in my mind.
 Tucked away near the exit I’d found a small exhibition […]